Steve meets Michelle.

 When more couples can understand this dynamic they gain a big boost in working through the inevitable struggles it causes.

-People seek out information to help improve their sex life because, sadly, many professionals and even the religious are subtly selling a lie that married sex is supposed to the great, mind blowing, hot and heavy, all night every night type of sex – or at the very least regular and somewhat enjoyable.
+People seek out information to help improve their sex life because, sadly, many professionals and even the religious are subtly selling a lie that married sex is supposed to be the great, mind blowing, hot and heavy, all night every night type of sex – or at the very least regular and somewhat enjoyable.
 Couple this ideal with the sexual wounding many people carry into relationships you’ve got a recipe for major struggle.

 But what if there’s actually something bigger going on?